MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsMeetingTemplatePermissionPolicy.md

 ```

 ## DESCRIPTION
 Creates a new instance of the policy with a name and a list of hidden meeting template IDs.
 The template IDs passed into the `HiddenMeetingTemplates` object must be valid existing template IDs.
-The current custom and first-party templates on a tenant can be fetched by [Get-CsTeamsMeetingTemplateConfiguration](https://learn.microsoft.com/powershell/module/teams/get-csteamsmeetingtemplateconfiguration) and [get-csteamsfirstpartymeetingtemplateconfiguration](get-csteamsfirstpartymeetingtemplateconfiguration) respectively.
+The current custom and first-party templates on a tenant can be fetched by [Get-CsTeamsMeetingTemplateConfiguration](https://learn.microsoft.com/powershell/module/teams/get-csteamsmeetingtemplateconfiguration) and [Get-CsTeamsFirstPartyMeetingTemplateConfiguration](https://learn.microsoft.com/powershell/module/teams/get-csteamsfirstpartymeetingtemplateconfiguration) respectively.

 ## EXAMPLES